opensafely-core/job-runner/playbooks/TPP.md

 Multiple job IDs can be supplied to kill multiple jobs simultaneously.

-Add the `--cleanup` flag to also delete any associated containers and volumes.
+The `--cleanup` flag deletes any associated containers and volumes, which is generally what you want.

+If you want to kill a job but leave the container and volume in place for debugging then omit this flag.

-This command is idempotent so you can use it to clean up jobs which have already been killed.
+The command is idempotent so you can always run it again later with the `--cleanup` flag.